Is Your Nonstick Cookware Safe to Use?

 As a result of the study, many PFAs have been banned from being used to produce pots and pans moving forward.
 But if you’re in the market for a new set right now, stay away from aluminum and Teflon materials, which can contain high levels of PFAs and other chemicals.
 Instead, follow this guide to buying nonstick cookware and look for non-toxic materials like ceramic, stainless steel, or tempered glass.

 And to make your safe nonstick cookware last longer (and prevent it from releasing any potentially harmful chemicals), make sure you clean it properly and avoid chipping the pan with metal utensils or cooking over high heat, both of which can cause PFAs to enter your food or the air you’re breathing.
-You can also take a look at this guide to the safe types of cookware you should be buying.
+You can also take a look at this guide to the safe types of cookware you should be buying, and know if your food is safe to eat past expiration.